nxt3d/ownable-books/README.md

 The Unruggable Protocol specifies a series of pages including which are named with capitial letters and spaces for maximum readability.

 The "Book" key is used to storge a single URI to a file that hosts the content of the book.
-If the "Book" value is used, none of the other keys should be used, i.e. "Cover", or "Introduction".
-If the "Body" key is used, it can be used to specify a URI and then none of the "Section" keys should be used.
-The "Gardians" tag is used for a URI, and if it is used none of the "Gardian" keys should be used.
+The "Cover", "Body" and "Gardians" pages can also be used for a URI to decentrlized storage.
+All the other pages are used to storge on chain data, including the introduction, sections, gardians, and back cover.
+In this way it is possible to combine both on chain and offchain storage to create the content of the book.

 - "Book"
 - "Cover"